Kadhalikka Neramillai: Remakes

 In 1965, Kadhalikka Neramillai was remade in Telugu as Preminchi Choodu, and featured Kanchana and Rajasree reprising their roles.
 The following year, the film was remade in Hindi as Pyar Kiye Jaa, with Sridhar returning to direct.
 Rajasree again reprised her role, and was the only actor to appear in both these remakes.
 The film was also remade in Kannada as Preethi Madu Thamashe Nodu (1979), and in Marathi as Dhoom Dhadaka (1985).

 In August 2008, The Hindu reported that Manobala would be directing a remake of Kadhalikka Neramillai with R. Madhavan in the lead role, but this never came to fruition.
 Plans for a contemporary remake drew criticism.
 In a 2012 interview with Rekhs, a celebrity columnist for Behindwoods, Gopu said, "This film even if it is remade today, will not hold a candle to its original".
 Comedian and playwright Crazy Mohan said, "Kadhalikka Naeramillai is Tamil Cinema's Mount Everest of comedy.
 There's no other Tenzing [Norgay] in sight so far.
 I was aghast that some people even considered re-making Kadhalikka Naeramillai.
 None should attempt it.
 It is blasphemy".
 Sharadha Narayanan of The New Indian Express stated in February 2009, "Recently when the news of Kadhalikka Neramillai's remake was announced, every lip had one question that went unanswered: Who can actually do Nagesh's role at least the way he did, if not better?"
+According to Sridhar's son Sanjay, plans to remake the film were dropped due to casting difficulties, especially finding actors who could match Nagesh and Balaiah's performances.